beasumit/job-portal/README.md

 # job-portal
-Develop a job portal website that allows recruiters to post and manage job listings and provides a user-friendly platform for job seekers to find and apply for suitable roles.
+Developed This job portal website that allows Recruiters to post and manage job listings and provides a user-friendly platform for job seekers to find and apply for suitable roles.

-## Technology
+## Technologies used.
 - Express.js
 - cookie-parser
 - express-session